-This was my first attempt at making a cotton reel car and it didn’t work quite as well as I hoped and definitely didn’t look as good as I’d hoped, but is a great little engineering project with lots of possibilities.
+This was my first attempt at making a cotton reel car, and it didn’t work quite as well as I hoped and definitely didn’t look as good as I wanted, but a cotton reel car is a great little engineering project with lots of possibilities.

 How to Make a Cotton Reel Car